 3. Analysis

-Everything noted from the observation and background stages is interpreted, and any patterns are identified so they can be targeted to improve quality of life.
+Everything noted from the observation and background stages is interpreted, and any patterns are identified so they can be targeted to improve the quality of life.
 Patterns could include agitation at certain times of the day, difficulties with specific tasks, extreme fatigue as the day goes on or sundowning.
 The approach remains person-centred by considering strengths, challenges and abilities.

-4. Report writing and feedback
+4. Report Writing and Feedback

-5. Action planning
+5. Action Planning

 This section chooses practical steps based on the individual analysis and feedback.
-These might include adjusting daily routines, creating a structured care plan, and adapting the home to make it safer and more comfortable.
+These include adjusting daily routines, creating a structured care plan, and adapting the home to make it safer and more comfortable.
 Clear review points are set so the plan can be monitored and updated as the person with dementia’s needs change.

-Dementia Care Mapping in Action
+Applying Dementia Care Mapping to Real-World Applications

 For this example, we’ll use a common symptom of dementia, sundowning, to highlight what a dementia care map can provide to the care team and the individual experiencing the condition.

-- Preparation and briefing
+1. Preparation and Briefing

 The report will outline: